Jqmfg/Notes/IntroToLinux/Chapter1.md

 The Linux foundation has the copyright for all of these course materials.

-## SECTION 3: COURSE Linux REQUIREMENTS
+## SECTION 3: COURSE LINUX REQUIREMENTS
 ___

 In order to fully benefit from this course, you should have at least one Linux distro installed.